revisedcommonversion/revisedcommonversion.github.io/README.md

 Brown-Driver-Briggs Hebrew and English Lexicon, Thayer's Greek Lexicon, The Analytical Greek Lexicon (Bagster), Webster's Revised Unabridged Dictionary of the English Language (1828 and 1913), Strong's Exhaustive Concordance, The Treasury of Scripture Knowledge.

-### Commentaries and Sermons
+### Commentaries

-The Pulpit Commentary, Jamieson-Fausset-Brown Bible Commentary, John Gill's Exposition of the Entire Bible, Matthew Henry's Commentary on the Whole Bible, Wesley's Notes on the Bible, and various commentaries and sermons of John Calvin.
+The Pulpit Commentary, Jamieson-Fausset-Brown Bible Commentary, John Gill's Exposition of the Entire Bible, Matthew Henry's Commentary on the Whole Bible, and Wesley's Notes on the Bible.

 ## Usage: